The Low Testosterone Hormone Type

 - Avoid aluminum — Check your deodorant or antiperspirant

-- Avoid personal care products with phthalates, parabens, hydroquinone and synthetic fragrance — Assume all fragrance is synthetic, unless it comes from essential oils.
+- Avoid personal care products with phthalates, parabens, hydroquinone, and synthetic fragrances — Assume all fragrances are synthetic unless they come from essential oils.

 When dealing with hormone imbalance, it’s important to address what’s causing it.
 Ask yourself: What could be at the root of low testosterone?
 Dealing with the root cause is essential.